MouseCTRL/MouseCTRL/README.md

 ![Hand Recognition](https://raw.githubusercontent.com/MouseCTRL/MouseCTRL/main/images/Hand-Recognition.png)

 For smooth movement of the mouse we consider the movement of the point 8 and 12 together.
 The movement of point 8 is considered for a left-click event while the movement of point 12 is considered for a right-click event.
 Point 16 is used in an event featuring continuous right-click with a left click.
-Point 20 is used for continous left-click with a right-click event.
-Finally, point 4 is used for a middle click event.
+Finally, Point 20 is used for a middle click event.
 Main uses of our app:
 -	Online teaching purposes: Our app can easily facilitate writing on virtual whiteboard apps such as microsoft paint or onenote.
 -	Gaming Purposes: Our app can be used for gaming purposes, especially in games which require a change in direction or virtual movement.